SKalt/git-cc/README.md

 # interactively write a conventional commit
 git cc               # in its entirety git cc feat          # from the commit-type onwards git cc 'feat(scope)' # from the    scope    onwards

 # or validate your conventional commit
-git cc feat: added conventional commits # ok! creates a commit git cc feat add a typo                  # starts interaction at the scope
+git cc feat: added conventional commits # ok! creates a commit git cc feat add a typo                  # starts interaction at the scope git cc 'feat(cli): added a conventional commit' # ok! creates a commit
 ```

 <!--